OpenwaterHealth/opw_bloodflow_gen2_hw/README.md

 ### Usage

-See the [Openwater Blood Flow Gen 2 Software](link) repo for required software, and [Openwater Blood Flow Gen 2 Analysis](link) for data analysis tools.
+See the [Openwater Blood Flow Gen 2 Software](link) repo for required software, (link) for User Manual, and [Openwater Blood Flow Gen 2 Analysis](link) for data analysis tools.

 ## Contributing